beckn/missions/docs/troubleshoot.md

 Gateway  - https://gateway.becknprotocol.io/bg/log/0
 ```

+### Interpreting logs
+Refer to this [Log Interpretation Guide](./log-interpretation.md) for tips on interpreting logs.

 ## Common issues

 ### 1. When I type the address of the logs endpoint, I get a `This site cant be reached` error in the browser